-Has your Jeep stated smoking recently causing you much anxiety?
-Are you smelling anything strange like a sharp water vaporized smell in the exhaust fumes?
-Have you noticed a puff of smoke bellowing from your exhaust a second after you start up your Wrangler?
+Has your Jeep started smoking recently causing you much anxiety?
+Are you smelling anything strange like a sharp water-vaporized smell in the exhaust fumes?
+Have you noticed a puff of smoke billowing from your exhaust a second after you start up your Wrangler?
 Does it happen intermittently or is it smoking consistently?
 If your Wrangler is displaying any of the mentioned symptoms, then you might find the solution in this article.

-Your Jeep Wrangler can smoke on startup for multiple reason such as:
+Your Jeep Wrangler can smoke on startup for multiple reasons such as:

 - Leaking Fuel Injectors

 - Leaking valve seals

 - Condensation Burn-off

 - Coolant leaks into the combustion chamber

 In order to accurately diagnose the problem, we first need to identify a few signs that either isolate a very specific component or eliminate other possibilities, and we go about this by identifying the following: